iamunr4v31/git-create/README.md

 **Installing createProject**

-Install using the given command after cloning, make sure to update the cred.py in the createProject folder before installing
+Install using the given command after cloning, make sure to update the cred.py in the git_create folder before installing

 ```
 python setup.py install